 Although we configured the data drives at the level of the host operating system, we have to repeat the process for the virtual drives.
-Configure each of the three non-operating system virtual hard drives on the VM using the following steps:
+Configure each of the three non-operating system virtual hard drives on the server using the following steps:

 - 1. Click Start. - 2.
 Expand Administrative Tools, and click Computer management. - 3.
 In the left panel, expand Storage, and select Disk Management. - 4.
-If you see the Initialize and Convert Disk Wizard, click Next, accepting all defaults, until you click Finish. - 5.
-If the disk is offline, right-click the disk name, and choose Online. - 6.
-Right-click the unallocated disk, and select New Partition. - 7.
-On the Welcome to the New Partition Wizard screen, click Next. - 8.
-On the Select Partition Type screen, accept the default of Primary Partition, and click Next. - 9.
-Leave the volume size at the default, and click Next. - 10.Leave the drive letter at the default, and click Next. - 11.On the Format Partition screen, do the following: - a.
+If the disk is offline, right-click the disk name, and choose Online.
+If the Initialize Disk dialog box appears, click OK. - 5.
+Right-click the unallocated disk, and select New Simple Volume. - 6.
+On the Welcome to the New Simple Volume Wizard screen, click Next. - 7.
+Leave the volume size at the default, and click Next. - 8.
+Leave the drive letter at the default, and click Next. - 9.
+On the Format Partition screen, do the following: - a.
 Leave the File System as NTFS. - b.
-Set the Allocation Unit size to 64 K. - c.
+Set the Allocation Unit size to 64 K. (Note: Windows Server 2008 Enterprise Edition grays out the option to compress the drive.) - c.
 Fill in a volume name if you want the disk to have one. - d.
-Optionally, select the quick format checkbox. - 12.Click Next. - 13.On the Completing the New Simple Volume Wizard screen, click Finish.
+Optionally, select the quick format checkbox. - 10.Click Next. - 11.On the Completing the New Simple Volume Wizard screen, click Finish.